TextToSpeechSkills

 How the workflow works

-Start with readable text, add expression tags when tone matters, choose an approved voice template, and create a speech job through the UI, API, or MCP.
+Start with readable text, add natural-language expression directions when tone matters, choose an approved voice template, and create a speech job through the UI, API, or MCP.
 The same pattern works for text-to-speech API, TTS API for developers, speech API for apps, which makes it easier for humans and LLM apps to share one process without exposing internal routing or credentials.

 Before you roll it out

-Decide which templates are approved, which expression tags are allowed, who can create workspace keys, and which usage limits are acceptable.
+Decide which templates are approved, how natural expression markup should be reviewed, who can create workspace keys, and which usage limits are acceptable.
 Those choices keep automated voice generation useful without letting it sprawl from the first paid Test plan through Pro, Scale, and Business usage.

 Common questions